 Gaziantep is a modern sprawling metropolis that on the surface looks like any other city.
 High-rise apartment blocks spread out in all directions, two big shopping centres with Starbucks, Novotel, and all those other well-known western trademarks, there’s even a Marks and Spencer.

 The streets are crowded with people going about their business, just like you find anywhere in the world, but this city is unique.
-Unique because of where it is, not because it’s in Turkey, but because it’s only 40kms from the Syrian border.
+Unique because of where it is, not because it’s in Turkey, but because it’s only forty kilometres from the Syrian border.

 It’s difficult to know who is who.
 Throw into the melting pot the sweat factories that put children to work twelve hours a day, making clothes and shoes for a couple of dollars pay.
 Then add the hidden sex trade that exploits these displaced children.
 It is not difficult to see why the city is a seething body of corruption and suffering.

 Ten months here and Edmund knows his way around.
 He is very careful where he goes, never taking the same route twice between home and office.
 More often than not these days working from home, in his large air conditioned apartment on the fifth floor of a modern building.

 If he does need to go somewhere he is always accompanied by Asil or Tad.
 The two young men are his eyes and ears – his protection.
 One or the other is always around.
 It makes Edmund smile when he thinks of the two of them, because if you translate Asil from Turkish it means nobleman.
 Edmund thinks that description fits him well.
 Tad on the contrary means God given, and that has never been more true.
 This young man is beautiful, an Adonis, with fine bone structure and a perfect body.

 Of his two protectors there was no doubt which one Edmund preferred, but whilst he admired the stunning good looks of the young man, his real preference was reserved for much younger boys.